JaKooLit/Arch-Hyprland/README.md

 ./install.sh --preset --nvidia
 ```

-- its called semi-unattended is because you still have to answer some questions when installing KooL's Hyprland Dots
+- its called semi-unattended it is because you still have to answer some questions when installing KooL's Hyprland Dots

 #### ✨ for ZSH and OH-MY-ZSH installation